broeker/spacebook/README.md

 <strong>Demo and documentation:</strong> https://spacebook.app 👈 👈 👈
 </p>

+---

 ## Contributing

 If you want to contribute or make fixes to spacebook, it is best to fork this repository directly and submit pull requests against it.
 If you spot a typo on the demo/documentation site, you can also open a fork directly from the edit button on the top of each page.

 ## Install spacebook

-If you want to quickly install for local testing follow the instructions below.
+If you want to quickly install for local testing follow the instructions below:

 ### Requirements